 - SPACE EFFICIENT: The BPA-Free UltraMax Water Dispenser holds 18 cups or 1.13 gallons of water, which is great for families and fits neatly on countertops and refrigerator shelves.

 - CLEANER AND GREAT TASTING: The Brita standard filter reduces chlorine (taste and odor), copper, mercury, zinc and cadmium impurities found in tap water for cleaner great tasting water for the whole family.
 Substances reduced may not be in all users' water

 - FILTER CHANGE REMINDER: A helpful sticker indicator on the water dispenser lets you keep track of when you last changed your water filter and when it needs to be replaced.
 Replace Brita filters every 40 gallons or every 2 months

 - EASY POUR: This large, 18 cup filtered water dispenser has a spigot that makes pouring easy

-    - REDUCE WASTE & SAVE: One Brita standard water filter can replace 300 standard 16 oz water bottles which saves you money and reduces plastic waste
+- REDUCE WASTE & SAVE: 1 Brita standard water filter can replace 300 standard 16 ounces water, bottles which saves you money and reduces plastic waste

 The US Army runs on water, so there is particular interest in basic materials research that could lead to advanced technologies for generating safe drinking water.
 The combined super-wicking and light-absorbing properties of these aluminum surfaces may enable passive or low-power water purification in the field,” said Dr. Evan Runnerstrom, program manager at ARO.